RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

-AMD ROCm Release Notes v3.1.0
+AMD Radeon Open Compute platforM (ROCm) Release Notes v3.1.0
 ==============================

 What\'s New in This Release